 - They can signpost you to other organisations that can support you.

-Anyone aged 8 to 18 in a substantial and regular caring role can use this service.
+Anyone under 18 in a substantial and regular caring role can be referred to this service.

 The service is free, although contributions are sometimes asked for, to help with the cost of a trip or activity.